qingchen1984/ProxyDNS/readme.md

 A tool to bypass DNS-based internet censorship when port 53, or even DNS packets themselves, are blocked by a firewall.

 # [Download for Raspberry Pi](https://github.com/parrotgeek1/ProxyDNS/raw/master/rpi-release.zip)
+* Extract the contents of this zip to a FAT32 formatted SD card and insert it into your Raspberry Pi (1/2/3/0).
+* Only supports Ethernet, not WiFi!
 # [Source Code](https://github.com/parrotgeek1/ProxyDNS)

 You *must* run rpi_image.sh with sudo!